RichCini/LomasBoards/README.md

 been made (like positioning/orientation of jumpers, etc.).

 The first run of the board was defective (bad ground/Vcc), so a second run was made.
-This second version had some issues with jumper orientation, but it does not work in the intended test system configuration (a Thunder 186 and ColorMagic two-board setup).
-Several sample boards were sent out to other intrepid builders to see if there's something I may have missed after hand-comparing the schematics again.
-Scans of the Lomas schematics are hard to read and some signals had to be verified against a real board.
-I'm hopeful it's something easy to correct.
-All of the chips on my board have been tested in the real ColorMagic.
+This second version had some issues with jumper orientation, and several other small errors had been discovered through a net-by-net continuity check against the original board.
+A third run was made (v004; no v003), which does mostly work.
+There is some screen corruption, so there is a lingering issue in the dual-port memory circuit.
+But, the fact that it works even with screen corruption is a significant milestone.